LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 #.
 (20%) Modify ReadParagragh so it *also* works if the paragraph ends
-    at the end of the file, with no blank line after it.
+    at the end of the file, with no blank line after it, or if the line after
+    the paragraph only has whitespace characters.
+Both changes are good to
+    bullet-proof the code, since
+    the added or removed whitespace is hard to see in print.

 #.
 (20%) The crude word classification scheme would recognize "crash", but not
     "crashed" or "crashes".
 You could make whole file entries